Support Us Button Widget

 Six Points Community Garden, 3rd Avenue, Dill Avenue, and Rady Street

-Established in 2022 in North Highland Park, Six Points was designed to serve as a park and community growing space.
+Established in 2022 out of a vacant lot in North Highland Park, Six Points has been gracefully growing with flora, fauna, and community plots.

-Get involved: RSVP for the planting or find out how you can help by contacting Verdant Richmond.
+Get involved: RSVP for planting or find out how you can help by contacting Verdant Richmond.

 Charles S. Gilpin Garden Farm, 1420 St. Peter St.

-A community greenspace, the Gilpin Community Farm is part of the Food Justice Corridor, a stretch of four local community gardens in areas with limited access to fresh food.
+The Gilpin Community Farm is part of the Food Justice Corridor — a stretch of several community gardens planted to increase fresh food access primarily in Richmond’s Northside and East End areas.
 Volunteer crews work on the space every Tuesday afternoon.

 Get involved: Contact Kinfolk Community RVA for information on how you can help.